valist-io/example-projects/cli-publish-binary/README.md

 In this case, the project `type` is `binary` -- this tells the CLI to handle this accordingly.

-All `binary` projects require an `artifact` field containing the final build.
+All `binary` projects require an `out` field containing the final build.

 The `org` is simply the name of the organization associated with the project, and the `repo` field is the name of said project within the `org`.